Odden69/Miller_and_Davies/README.md

 I also ended up doing som quick fixes during the testing which resulted in some unnecessary divs.

 #### Remaining Bugs
 One major bug left on the site is one that I am quite eager to fix.
-With some more experience, I probably would have foreseen the problem and could have done something about it in time.
+With some more experience, I could probably have foreseen the problem and would have been able to do something about it in time.
 Since I didn’t add a lot of products to the database until late in the project it wasn’t until then I noticed the problem.
 The problem is that when a page is rerendered for some reason, the filter on the original page is lost.
 There are a lot of situations on this site that would work, or improve, if the URL of the current page was used as input to the next.
 Here are a couple of them:
 * The pagination only works for non sorted All Products pages.
 All other filtered or sorted pages return to an All Products page when the paginate page is changed.